-When God created humankind, He created them male and female (Genesis 1:26-27), commanded them to rule over the rest of creation, and to be fruitful and multiply.
-Deeper into this story, we learn in chapter 2 of Genesis that God originally created man alone and was not satisfied with the man’s solitary position.
+When God created humankind, He created them male and female (Genesis 1:27), commanded them to rule over the rest of creation, and to be fruitful and multiply.
+Deeper into this story, we learn in chapter 2 of Genesis that God originally created man alone.
+However, He was not satisfied with the man’s solitary position.
 In response to this, God made a helper fit for man (Genesis 2:18).
 This is the beginning of the biblical model for human relations and relations between the sexes.
 God intends for man and woman to be in fellowship and union with one another.
 Referring to the woman (Eve) as a “helper” in no way diminishes her in importance, but rather demonstrates that the woman complements the man.
 The deficiencies in the man’s (Adam’s) daily living would be complemented by Eve.

 The Bible shows that Hebrew culture had a mixed pattern of respect for women (read Esther, Proverbs 31, and other accounts) and abuse of women (Judges 19:22-30 being the most stark and troubling example, but there are many others).
 Sin entered the world at the fall (see Genesis 3) and immediately we see that God’s plan of male servant-leadership and female respectful submission is disrupted and distorted.
 The curse upon the sinful couple would result in disharmony, disunity, and a power struggle.
 Man would “rule” over his wife and the woman would “desire” the authority of the husband.
 As a result of sin, male headship would be domineering authoritarian rule while women would desire to overtake the men just as much as sin sought to overtake Cain (see Genesis 3:16 and compare “desire” to Genesis 4:7; the same Hebrew word is used).
-Down to this very day, we see this pattern of battle.
-In America, we use the phrase “battle of the sexes.”
+Down to this very day, we see this pattern of the “battle of the sexes.”

 Jesus Christ and women